Seeing to Come Together: Inspired by Kiley Bense’s “How Learning to Draw can Help a Writer to See”

 Really seeing art, similar to really seeing and experiencing our lives, is a process of noticing details: the fleeting, sometimes unnoticeable moments, as they accumulate, make up our lives.
 Similarly, skillful art can translate vast things into small details, details that express a story or history in a single gaze or touch of shadow.

-As writer and editor Kiley Bense, in her article for Literary Hub “How Learning to Draw can Help a Writer to See” writes,
+As writer and editor Kiley Bense, in her article for Literary Hub, “How Learning to Draw Can Help a Writer to See,” writes:

 “The details that leap out to you won’t be the same as the ones that stand out to others, because when you observe, you do so through the lens of your memories and knowledge, preferences and emotions.”